1921–22 PCHA season

 The 1921–22 PCHA season was the 11th season of the professional men's ice hockey Pacific Coast Hockey Association league.
 Season play ran from December 5, 1921, until February 24, 1922.
 The season was enlarged to 24 games per team.
-The Seattle Metropolitans club would be regular-season PCHA champions, but would lose the play-off with Vancouver Millionaires.
+The Seattle Metropolitans were the regular-season PCHA champions, but lost the play-off with Vancouver Millionaires.

 League business

 The league introduced the penalty shot rule this season to counter deliberate fouls when a player had a clear goal-scoring opportunity.
 Three dots, 35 feet from each net were painted on the ice from which players would shoot on the goalkeeper.

-Play started two weeks earlier to accommodate the playoffs against the Western Canada Hockey League.
+Play started two weeks earlier to accommodate the playoffs against the Western Canada Hockey League (WCHL).